UC Davis information on valley fever

 Outside of California, valley fever is found in some areas of Arizona, Nevada, New Mexico, Utah, and Texas, and parts of Mexico and Central and South America.

-Drs.
-Demosthenes Pappagianis and George Thompson co-direct the Coccidioidomycosis Serology Laboratory at UC Davis, which provides diagnostic and consultative services for suspected or established cases of coccidioidomycosis.
+Dr. Ian McHardy serves as the Director, Dr. George Thompson serves as the Medical Director, and Dr. Demosthenes Pappagianis serves as the Associate Director of the Coccidioidomycosis Serology Laboratory at UC Davis, which provides diagnostic and consultative services for suspected or established cases of coccidioidomycosis.

 UC Davis is leading research efforts aimed at better understanding valley fever and why it affects some people more severely than others.